oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

  */

 /**
+ * Implement an action manager that will do an action immediately
- * Do an action immediately or on a regular interval.
+ * or on a regular interval.
  *
  * @example
  *  // do a single action